What Is a Judgement? Understanding Its Impact on Your Finances and How to Avoid It

 - Court Summons: If you don't respond to the demand or arrange payment, the creditor can take you to court by issuing a summons.

-- Failure to Defend: If you don't show up to court or fail to provide a valid defense within 10 days, the court may issue a default judgment in favor of the creditor.
+- Failure to Defend: If you don't show up to court or fail to provide a valid defence within 10 days, the court may issue a default judgement in favour of the creditor.

-- Judgment Granted: Once the judgment is granted, it becomes a permanent record on your credit report and confirms your liability for the debt.
+- Judgement Granted: Once the judgement is granted, it becomes a permanent record on your credit report and confirms your liability for the debt.
 However, the judgment doesn’t cancel the debt.
 You are still required to pay it, and the creditor may use several methods to collect the money.

-If a judgment is made against you, the creditor can take several actions to recover the owed amount.
+If a judgement is made against you, the creditor can take several actions to recover the owed amount.
 Some of the methods they may use include:

 - Warrant of Execution: If the debt remains unpaid, a creditor can apply for the repossession of property (for example, your home or vehicle).